 2.3.
 Carefully transfer the next layer of buffy coat to a fresh tube (the layer appears as a ring above the RBC pellets), while avoiding RBCs in the lower layer.

 2.4.
 Proceed to step 3 with plasma and step 4 with the buffy coat.
-If needed store the separated contents at -80 ˚C.
+If needed, store the separated contents at -80 ˚C.

 3. Purification of circulating cfDNA from 1 mL of plasma